jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The ant always falls over on its right side when intoxicated.
+⚡<!-- FUNFACT --> Fun fact: Intelligent people have more zinc and copper in their hair.

 </div>